 During your Turkish hammam experience, everyone will be just as naked as you are.
 Even the employees.
 This isn’t that nightmare where you’re naked on stage in front of the whole school.
 Here, you’re sharing the nudity spotlight with everyone else in the room, all of whom are trying equally hard to not look at each other out of respect but also to avoid being known as the “creepy” girl in the Turkish bath that one time.

 When the attendant brought me to the steam room, she said “15 minutes, steam.”
-So I sat back, closed my eyes, relaxed… and then relaxed some more… and then rela- OMG AM *I* SUPPOSED TO BE KEEPING TIME?
+I sat back, closed my eyes, relaxed… and then relaxed some more… and then rela- OMG and *I* supposed to be keeping time?

 All I gotta say is, flipping over while lying flat on a marble slab is not something we are accustomed to.
 And especially not gracefully.